 The second greatest advice that I got, was to produce stuff others liked, not just what I liked.
 Haikini's ultimate goal is to make more girls fall in love with bikinis, by expanding their bikini-horizons beyond the big retailers like H&M, Cotton On, F21 and innumerable blogshops doing wholesale swimsuits (really cheap, also really bad quality).
 Granted there are independent swim labels in SG, but their swimsuits are usually accompanied with a hefty price tag.

 The above set is a multi-wear cuteness more suited for small-chested girls, but alas it's shelved, because right now Haikini's focused on designing swimsuits that can cater to a wider range of body types.
+We did eventually make an off-shoulder set though – check out Midnight Panther for our surf-friendly take on our favourite trend!

 Join the Haikini Seasterhood